The Foundation of Danish Energy Management A/S

 The Foundation of Esbensen Consulting Engineers A/S

-• In 1947, Esbensen Consulational Engineers was founded in Sønderborg by engineer and teacher at Håndværkerskolen, Henry Mortensen.
+• In 1947, Esbensen Consulating Engineers was founded in Sønderborg by Henry Mortensen, engineer and teacher at the Technical College ofJutland.

 • In 1960, engineer Jørgen Esbensen entered into the organization, which then took the name Morten & Esbensen.

-Esbensen Consulting Engineers’ core competences were in particular Integrated Energy Design and the ability to enter into dialogue and advise from the start of a construction process.
+Esbensen Consulting Engineers’ core competencies were Integrated Energy Design and the ability to enter into dialogue and advise from the start of a construction process.

-In 1974, Torben Esbensen became the project leader for the design of a “Zero Energy House” for Denmark’s Technical University (DTU), which became one of the first passive buildings to be designed and built in Europe.
+In 1974, Torben Esbensen became the project leader for the design of a “Zero Energy House” for for the Technial University of Denmark (DTU), which became one of the first passive buildings to be designed and built in Europe.

-Zero Energy House was an inspiration for the following decades worth of big ventures into low-energy buildings, passive houses and plus-energy houses.
-DTU Zero Energy House was especially known for the building design, which Torben Esbensen three years later was rewarded for, with the “Pioneer Award for Passive House Design”.
+The Zero Energy House was an inspiration for the following decades worth of big ventures into low-energy buildings, passive houses and plus-energy houses.
+DTU Zero Energy House was especially known for the building design which Torben Esbensen three years later was rewarded for with the “Pioneer Award for Passive House Design”.

 • With experience from the DTU Zero Energy House project, civil engineer Torben Esbensen established a department in Copenhagen.
 The department would primarily work with energy tasks – especially renewable energy.